helloflask/flask-ckeditor/README.md

 # Flask-CKEditor

-CKEditor integration for Flask, including image upload, code syntax highlight and more.
+CKEditor integration for Flask, including image upload, code syntax highlighting and more.

 ## Links